Digitally Sign PDFs: An Essential Guide for Professionals

 In all cases, the use of a professional digital signature prevents fraudsters from stealing an engineering seal or professionals from adopting bad practices.

 These cases highlight the tangible threats posed by engineering fraud and the necessity of safeguarding professional seals and signatures.
-CertifiO professional digital signatures emerge as the best solution, providing secure and authentic document authentication for engineers and regulated professionals.
+CertifiO professional digital signatures are an ideal solution, providing secure and authentic document authentication for engineers and regulated professionals.

 Organizations accepting professional engineering documents must implement robust verification processes aligned with best practices to collectively defend against fraudulent activities.
 Adopting professional digital signatures ensures enhanced protection for the engineering practice and the public.